 Example 3 shows the JstfPriority and JstfModList table definitions for two justification suggestions defined in priority order.
 The first suggestion uses ligature substitution to shrink the lengths of text lines, and it extends line lengths by replacing ligatures with their individual glyph components.
 Other lookup actions are not recommended at this priority level and are set to NULL.
 The associated JstfModList tables enable and disable three substitution lookups.

-The second suggestion enables glyph kerning to reduce line lenths and disables glyph kerning to extend line lengths.
+The second suggestion enables glyph kerning to reduce line lengths and disables glyph kerning to extend line lengths.
 Each action uses three lookups.
 This suggestion also includes a JstfMax table to extend line lengths, called WordSpaceExpandMax, which is described in Example 4.